 RTD490 - 3D Animation III: Studio

 490-3 3D Animation III: Production Studio.
 This advanced course builds upon the skills mastered in the 3D Animation I and II courses.
 Students walk through the 3D animation production cycle to produce a high-quality 3D animation suitable for portfolio exhibition.
 Class critiques and project analyses are used to direct students through the production process.
 This course advances students' knowledge of industry-standard practices.
-Prerequisites: C or better in RTD 487, or RTD 488, or MCMA 497.
+Prerequisite: C or better in RTD 487 or RTD 488.
 Lab fee: $55.

 RTD491 - Independent Study